 Reset Your iPhone’s Network Settings

-Resetting the network settings erases all of the Cellular, Wi-Fi, Bluetooth, VPN settings on your iPhone.
+Resetting the network settings erases all of the Cellular, Wi-Fi, APN, VPN settings on your iPhone.
 By erasing all of the network settings at once, you can sometimes fix a troublesome software issue.
+Make sure you have your Wi-Fi passwords written down, because you’ll have reenter them after completing this reset.

-Open Settings and tap General -> Reset -> Reset Network Settings.
+Open Settings and tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 Tap Reset Network Settings to confirm your decision.

 Put Your iPhone In DFU Mode